Big Fish Games reimagines fairy tales with EverMerge puzzle adventure

 Big Fish Games has launched EverMerge, a free-to-play mobile game with fairy-tale characters and gameplay that combines popular merge and match mechanics.

 The iOS and Android game reimagines characters like Paul Bunyan with modern renditions.
 And it lets you take a bunch of objects on a grid, match them, and merge them together to get new characters and other prizes.
 The game debuts May 7.
+In the free-to-play game, players can spend real money to buy virtual items to speed up gameplay.
+The game can also monetize through ads.

 The storybook world of EverMerge is a big bet from Seattle-based Big Fish Games, which worked with Belarus-based developer Netkinsoft on it for two-and-a-half years, said Big Fish Games president Jeff Karp in an interview with GamesBeat.
 The game was in soft-launch testing for about six months.